Apogee Enterprises (APOG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the glass products company had gained 3.13% in the past month.
-In that same time, the Industrial Products sector gained 3.56%, while the S&P 500 gained 2.35%.
+Heading into today, shares of the glass products company had gained 4.98% over the past month, outpacing the Industrial Products sector's gain of 0.29% and the S&P 500's loss of 0.27% in that time.

-Apogee Enterprises will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Apogee Enterprises as it approaches its next earnings release.
 On that day, Apogee Enterprises is projected to report earnings of $1.01 per share, which would represent a year-over-year decline of 4.72%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $366.53 million, down 1.5% from the year-ago period.

 APOG's full-year Zacks Consensus Estimates are calling for earnings of $4.23 per share and revenue of $1.43 billion.
 These results would represent year-over-year changes of +6.28% and -0.42%, respectively.

-Investors should also note any recent changes to analyst estimates for Apogee Enterprises.
+Investors might also notice recent changes to analyst estimates for Apogee Enterprises.
 Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Apogee Enterprises is currently a Zacks Rank #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Apogee Enterprises is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, Apogee Enterprises is currently trading at a Forward P/E ratio of 11.78.
-This represents a premium compared to its industry's average Forward P/E of 8.41.
+Investors should also note Apogee Enterprises's current valuation metrics, including its Forward P/E ratio of 11.82.
+Its industry sports an average Forward P/E of 7.8, so we one might conclude that Apogee Enterprises is trading at a premium comparatively.

 The Glass Products industry is part of the Industrial Products sector.
-This industry currently has a Zacks Industry Rank of 23, which puts it in the top 10% of all 250+ industries.
+This group has a Zacks Industry Rank of 37, putting it in the top 15% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.